1. Jainism was founded by__________.

 Explanation: He embraced Jainism and spent his last days at Shravanabelagola (Karnataka).

-43. The Mauryan emperor who is remembered as a great Jain patron after Ashoka was:
+43. The Mauryan emperor who is remembered as a great Jain patron after Ashoka was__________.

 A) Samprati